stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-2.rst

 Step 3.
 Run your code again on the new robot arm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
+Note that the "zero" position of these motors is whatever position it was at when the Teensy and motor were first both powered on.
-Upload and run code for controlling the 3 motors simultaneously.
+#.
+Upload and run your code for controlling the 3 motors simultaneously.

 .. raw:: html